BookOps-CAT/vendor-file-cli/README.md

 ##### Retrieve all new files
 `$ fetch all-vendor-files`

-Reads credentials for all vendor servers from a `yaml` file.
-Retrieves all new files for all vendors with credentials in the `yaml` file.
+Retrieves all new files for all vendors with configured credentials.
  - Logs into each vendor's server,
  - Creates a lists of files on the server and in the corresponding directory on NSDROP,
  - Copies all files from the vendor's server that are not in the NSDROP directory,